guidoism/escape/proposal_002.md

 so while I'm coding I want to see my text beautifully drawn on the screen.
 I really dislike the way TeX and "modern" Markdown editors show the markup in my main view.

+What I don't like about Eve is that it's web-focused and I want to disassociate myself from that world.
+That doesn't mean I can't steal a *lot* of good ideas from it.